salsa-rs/salsa/book/src/tutorial/parser.md

 # Defining the parser: memoized functions and inputs

 The next step in the `calc` compiler is to define the parser.
-The role of the parser will be to take the `ProgramSource` input, read the string from the `text` field, and create the `Statement`, `Function`, and `Expression` structures that [we defined in the `ir` module](./ir.md).
+The role of the parser will be to take the `SourceProgram` input, read the string from the `text` field, and create the `Statement`, `Function`, and `Expression` structures that [we defined in the `ir` module](./ir.md).

 To minimize dependencies, we are going to write a [recursive descent parser][rd].
-Another option would be to use a [Rust parsing framework](https://rustrepo.com/catalog/rust-parsing_newest_1).
+Another option would be to use a [Rust parsing framework](https://crates.io/categories/parsing).
 We won't cover the parsing itself in this tutorial -- you can read the code if you want to see how it works.
 We're going to focus only on the Salsa-related aspects.